tsinghua-ideal/Syno/docs/plans.md

 - [ ] Allow direct construction of kernel from primitives and parameters, without building the search tree.
 - [ ] Discover full-dead-end subtrees and report to Python.
 - [ ] Multithreaded search tree building.
-- [ ] Compute a Path from a TensorView, to verify searchability.
+- [x] Compute a Path from a TensorView, to verify searchability.
+- [ ] Robustify the TensorView -> Path function.
+- [ ] Add visualization for search space, e.g., draw the DAG interactively.
+- [ ] Node -> Graphviz.

 ## Experiment